VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ## Optimizing command processing

-The current implementation uses the same messaging infrastructure for both commands and events.
-The Windows Azure Service Bus provides a reliable, performant, and scalable infrastructure for messaging in Windows Azure.
+The current implementation uses the same messaging infrastructure, the Windows Azure Service Bus, for both commands and events.
 The team plans to evaluate whether the same infrastructure is necesssary for all commands and events within the Contoso Conference Management System.

 The system uses events as its primary mechanism for integrating between bounded contexts.
 One bounded context can raise an event that is then